-“Business Ukraine” is The monthly English-language news magazine reviewing, analyzing and reporting on business, politics, culture and social issues in Ukraine.
+“Business Ukraine” is a monthly English-language news magazine reviewing, analyzing, and reporting on business, politics, culture, and social issues in Ukraine.

-In this article you will find out about a wide range of business opportunities Ukraine has to offer for investors of small and medium-sized businesses, as well as why today Ukraine is a safe haven for establishing and developing business in the country’s priority sectors such as IT, agriculture, manufacturing, energy, logistics, infrastructure, etc. You will be introduced to useful and practical tips for a successful market entry of your company in Ukraine.
+In this article you will find out about the wide range of business opportunities Ukraine has to offer for investors of small and medium-sized businesses, as well as why today Ukraine is a safe haven for establishing and developing business in the country’s priority sectors such as IT, agriculture, manufacturing, energy, logistics, and infrastructure.
+You will be introduced to useful and practical tips for a successful market entry of your company in Ukraine.